Senegal tracks route of Guinea student in race to stop Ebola

 But many in the country of 13 million worry it will prove impossible to trace all the student’s contacts between evading authorities in Guinea and appearing in a Dakar hospital nearly two weeks later.

-When that treatment proved ineffective, he went to a hospital in the Fann neighborhood of Dakar, where doctors were also exposed.
+When this treatment proved ineffective, he went to a hospital in the Fann neighbourhood of Dakar, where doctors were also exposed.
 He was only detected after Guinea informed Senegal on Aug.
 27 that an Ebola contact had disappeared after a final conversation with his dying mother.

 In Dakar, some fearful residents have stopped their usual warm handshakes in the street, and try to avoid contact on packed public transport.
 Many now shun inhabitants of Parcelles Assainies.

 Epidemiologists say it too soon to say if Senegal will suffer an epidemic.
-Some look to Nigeria, where the arrival of an infected Liberian-American, Patrick Sawyer, by airplane from Liberia in July has so far resulted in 19 cases, including seven dead.
+Some look to Nigeria, where the arrival of infected Liberian American Patrick Sawyer by airplane from Liberia in July has so far resulted in 19 cases, including seven dead.
 Hundreds of people have been placed under surveillance.

-The Guinean student’s route to Dakar is potentially even more threatening, involving a cross-country journey of more than 1,000 km (600 miles) from Forecariah in southwestern Guinea, near the Sierra Leone border.
+The Guinean student’s journey to Dakar is potentially even more threatening, involving a cross-country journey of more than 1,000 km (600 miles) from Forecariah in southwestern Guinea, near the Sierra Leone border.

 Ebola, which has proven fatal in around half the cases in the current outbreak, is spread through the body fluids of the ill.
 It is not clear if the student was already contagious on the road, in which case there could be many other undiscovered contacts.

+“The good news is that in a survivor the risk (of contagion) tends to be lower than in someone who dies.”

-It is not clear why the young man, a third-year student at Conakry University on his summer break, traveled to Senegal, a country his housemate said he had never previously visited.
+It is not clear why the young man, a third-year student at Conakry University on his summer break, travelled to Senegal, a country his housemate said he had never previously visited.

 “We’re trying to trace the student’s itinerary.
 We know that he left Guinea and did one stopover and changed vehicle,” Doctor Mamadou Ndiaye, director of prevention in Senegal, told Reuters.